LukeShortCloud/rootpages/src/observation/monitoring.rst

 Monit is a complete service monitoring software.
 It has a web interface that is available by default on the localhost interface via port 2812.
 It can detect if a service is down and restart it.
-Automatically alerts can also be configured.
+Automatic alerts can also be configured.

 Configuration